apache/lucenenet/src/Lucene.Net.QueryParser/Surround/Query/package.md

  limitations under the License.
 -->

-    This package contains SrndQuery and its subclasses.
+This package contains <xref:Lucene.Net.QueryParsers.Surround.Query.SrndQuery> and its subclasses.

-    The parser in the org.apache.lucene.queryparser.surround.parser package
-    normally generates a SrndQuery.
+The parser in the <xref:Lucene.Net.QueryParsers.Surround.Parser> namespace normally generates a SrndQuery.

-    For searching an org.apache.lucene.search.Query is provided by the SrndQuery.makeLuceneQueryField method.
+For searching an <xref:Lucene.Net.Search.Query> is provided by the [SrndQuery.MakeLuceneQueryField()](xref:Lucene.Net.QueryParsers.Surround.Query.SrndQuery#Lucene_Net_QueryParsers_Surround_Query_SrndQuery_MakeLuceneQueryField_System_String_Lucene_Net_QueryParsers_Surround_Query_BasicQueryFactory_) method.
 For this, TermQuery, BooleanQuery and SpanQuery are used from Lucene.